Your go-to resource for protecting, cleaning, and restoring genuine leather, suede, and sustainable alternatives

 Leather is animal skin that has been treated through a process called tanning to prevent decay.
 It’s known for its durability, flexibility, and ability to breathe, allowing air to circulate through the material.

 Most leather comes from cattle hides, though sheep, goat, and pig skins are also common.
-Good-quality leather develops a unique patina over time, which enhances its appearance rather than deteriorating it.
+Good-quality leather develops a unique patina over time, which enhances its appearance rather than making it look worse.

 Leather has natural water resistance, though it isn’t completely waterproof.
-When properly maintained, leather items can last for decades.
+When you take care of it properly, leather items can last for decades.
 The material molds to your body over time, creating a custom fit in jackets, shoes, and gloves.

 Regular conditioning keeps leather supple and prevents cracking.
 Without proper care, leather can dry out, stiffen, and eventually crack.